pauldlynch/cookbook/about.md

 I wrote these recipes originally for my son Andrew, when he went away to college.
 I extended them when my youngest son, Christopher, went to university, and have added to them when I wanted to, or when I was asked to.

-The first of these are Pages documents shared on [iWork.com](http://iwork.com), and can be viewed, downloaded in various formats and printed; most of them are sitting on this web site.
+The first of these are Pages documents that were shared on [iWork.com](http://iwork.com), and can be viewed, downloaded in various formats and printed; most of them are sitting on this web site in both pdf and html formats.
 The basic idea is to create a collection of student friendly recipes that are nutritious, cheap to make and simple to prepare, but there may have been some scope creep.

 Good luck!